benanza/CEOs-of-Twitter-Sentiment-Analysis/README.md

-# Sentiment Analysis of CEO's on Twitter
+# Sentiment Analysis of CEOs on Twitter
 ### For an interactive view of my Tableau visualization, please visit https://tabsoft.co/2D2G38Z

 ## OVERVIEW